jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-tree shake vue? i think must only look at vue code coverage after build
+tree shake vue? i think must only look at vue code coverage after build.
+V\*\*\* looks like Vite optimizes the fuck out of vue. and my code coverage is pretty good indeed.
+Fun to explore that

 L1 controls should really be 48